Boarding School Sexual Assault Lawyer

-Parents send their children to boarding school expecting that they will receive a high-quality education in a safe and caring environment.
+Parents send their children to boarding school expecting to receive a high-quality education in a safe and caring environment.

-- Lack of supervision of all children in boarding schools by the school faculty, employees, and teachers
+- Lack of supervision of all children by private and public school faculty, employees, and teachers

 - Failure to retain quality staff

-Will Taking the Predator to Court be Worse for My Child Then the School Sexual Abuse Itself?
+Will Taking the Predator to Court be Worse for My Child Then the Sexual Abuse Itself?

-Many victims of sexual abuse, including young children, feel empowered by going to court in holding the predator legally accountable.
-An attorney working on your behalf’s behalf can ensure that your loved one’s rights are protected to minimize the child’s traumatic court experience.
+Many victims of sexual abuse, including young children, feel empowered to hold the predator legally accountable by going to court.
+An attorney working on your behalf can protect your loved one's rights to minimize the child's traumatic court experience.

 Many local communities have made the court process gentler for victims of sexual abuse.
 Many advocacy groups are available in the local community to assist the family and the abused student through the court process.